Risk Estimate under a Time-Varying Autoregressive Model for Data-Driven Reproduction Number Estimation: Autoregressive Poisson Stein-like lemma

 \section{Autoregressive Poisson Stein-like lemma}

-\begin{proof}[Proof of driven autoregressive Poisson Stein-like lemma~\ref{lem:Poisson-Stein}] Let $\Yvect \in \mathbb{R}_+^T$ random observations under the driven generalized autoregressive model~\eqref{eq:model} with ground truth reproduction number $\overline{\Xvect} \in \mathbb{R}_+^T$ and memory functions $\lbrace \Psi_t, \, t = 1, \hdots, T \rbrace$ satisfying Assumption~\ref{hyp:psi-alpha}, following a scaled Poisson distribution~\eqref{eq:poiss_model} of time-varying modulus $\alphavect\in (\mathbb{R}_+^*)^T$, and a function $\Theta : \mathbb{R}_+^T \rightarrow\mathbb{R}$ satisfying Assumption~\ref{hyp:Poisson}.
+\begin{proof}[Proof of generalized time-varying autoregressive Poisson Stein-like lemma~\ref{lem:Poisson-Stein}] Let $\Yvect \in \mathbb{R}_+^T$ random observations under the generalized time-varying autoregressive model~\eqref{eq:model} with ground truth reproduction number $\overline{\Xvect} \in \mathbb{R}_+^T$ and memory functions $\lbrace \Psi_t, \, t = 1, \hdots, T \rbrace$ satisfying Assumption~\ref{hyp:psi-alpha}, following a scaled Poisson distribution~\eqref{eq:poiss_model} of time-varying modulus $\alphavect\in (\mathbb{R}_+^*)^T$, and a function $\Theta : \mathbb{R}_+^T \rightarrow\mathbb{R}$ satisfying Assumption~\ref{hyp:Poisson}.
 First, by Assumption~\ref{hyp:Poisson}, the expectation in the left-hand side of Equation~\eqref{eq:poisson-lemma} is well defined.
 Hence, using the discrete probabilistic density function of the scaled Poisson distribution leads to

 where $\forall t, \, \y_t = \alpha_t \kk_t$, $\kk_t \in \mathbb{N}$.
 Since $\Psi_s(\yvect)$ does not depend on $\y_s$ for $s \geq u$, considering only the sums over $\kk_t, \hdots, \kk_T$, the above expression factorizes as